[HISTORY: Adopted by the Town Meeting of the Town of South Hadley 1-11-2017 STM by Art. 14. Amendments noted where applicable.]

 The owner accompanying a pet/domesticated animal in a public walk, street, recreation area or private property of another shall possess the means of removal of any fecal matter deposited by the pet/domesticated animal.
 For purposes of this section, the means of removal shall include any tool, implement or other device carried for the purpose of picking up and containing such fecal matter.
 Disposal shall be accomplished by transporting such fecal matter to a place suitable for the disposal of pet/domesticated animal fecal matter or otherwise as designated as appropriate by the Director of the Board of Health.

 No owner of a pet/domesticated animal shall allow the pet/domesticated animal to roam at large upon a public walk or street or upon the private property of another, except on the premises of another person with the actual knowledge and permission of such other person.
 All pets/domesticated animals not on the premises of their owner or the private property of another person with the knowledge and permission of such person shall be restrained by a chain or leash not exceeding 12 feet in length.
+A public park specifically designed for dogs and their owners and allowed under § 315-4.5 of the South Hadley Code will be exempt from the provisions of this section, within the premises of said dog park.

 No owner of a pet/domesticated animal shall allow the pet/domesticated animal to enter upon any Town playground area and athletic field.
 The foregoing shall not apply to guide or service dogs.